One of the most common problems is that you'll find one or more of

 to cookie configuration will likely not happen with an alternate browser.

-If you're using Internet Explorer, try Firefox, or vice versa.
-Again a
+If you're using Internet Explorer, try Chrome or Firefox.

 If you can't resolve your issue you should report your problem on the Discussion Page.
 This will accomplish two things: it will let the site owner know of the problem and it will also share the problem with the Freecell-playing public here so that they can chime in about their own experiences.